Congratulations Fall 2021 Candidates!

 If you have any questions about the ceremony, please email Kristin McDaniel, Commencement Coordinator, at firstname.lastname@example.org.

-When you check in with your college you will be given a reader card with your name and a number representing your place in the candidate processional.
+When you check in with your college you will be given a reader card with your name.
 Please keep this card in hand at all times prior and during the ceremony.
 When you approach the stage during diploma presentations, you will hand your card to the Commencement Reader.

 All undergraduate candidates must wear the official regalia (black cap and gown, maroon and gold tassel).
 The regalia must be reserved through an online ordering system and subsequently be purchased at The Bobcat Store.
 It is recommended that you purchase your cap and gown early to avoid any unnecessary delay or inconveniences on your graduation day.
 The online regalia ordering system will close on November 7, 2021.

 Wearing cords and stoles and cap decorating is permitted as long as it is appropriate and relates to academic celebration.
 Gowns may not be altered in any way including, but not limited to, patches, embroidery, paint, flowers, beads, or the addition of fabrics or other materials.
 Candidates with altered gowns will be asked to change gowns.